insight-lane/crash-model/src/README.md

     - City name is the full name of the city, e.g. "Cambridge, MA, USA".
     - Folder name is what you'd like the city's data directory to  be named, e.g. "cambridge".
     - The crash file is a csv file of crashes that includes (at minimum) columns for latitude, longitude, and date of crashes.
+		- Windows users should modify their filepath to use forward slashes (/) rather than the default backslash (\\)
     - The concern file is a csv of concerns that includes (at minimum) a latitude, longitude and date of a concern file.
+		- Windows users should modify their filepath to use forward slashes (/) rather than the default backslash (\\)
 - Manually edit the configuration file found in e.g. src/config/config_cambridge:
     - For your csv crash file, enter the column header for id, latitude, longitude, and date.
 If time is in a different column than date, give that column header as well.
     - If you have a csv concern file, enter the column headers for latitude, longitude, and date.
     - Modify time_target to be the last month and year of your crash data
-    - Manually edit config.js in src/visualization/reports/config.js to add your mapbox api key (from when you made a mapbox account) as MAPBOX_TOKEN
+    - Manually edit config.js in /reports/ to add your mapbox api key (from when you made a mapbox account) as MAPBOX_TOKEN

 - Run the pipeline: `python pipeline.py -c <config file>`